Papua New Guinea Unprepared for Covid-19 Surge

 The country has only 500 doctors and fewer than 4,000 nurses.
 In PNG’s largest hospital, over 60 staff have tested positive for Covid-19.
 PNG’s Nurses Association president Frederick Kebai said about 100 nurses had tested positive, forecasting a major human resources crunch.

 The pandemic has had a particular impact on women and girls.
-For example, the head of Port Moresby General Hospital’s obstetrics and gynecology ward said that 40 per cent of mothers had recently tested positive for Covid-19 in its labor ward.
+For example, the head of Port Moresby General Hospital’s obstetrics and gynecology ward said that 40 per cent of mothers who were tested for Covid-19 returned positive results.
 Gynecology clinics have been closed and antenatal care centers reduced to a limited capacity to cope with increasing pressures put on the healthcare system due to the virus.

 International human rights law guarantees everyone the right to the highest attainable standard of health and obligates governments to take steps to prevent threats to public health and provide medical care to those who need it.
 The PNG government has neglected to invest in infrastructure and services needed to protect the population, and now health care workers, women, and girls are paying the price.

-Note: Update: On March 17, 2021 the Australian government announced it will provide 8,000 doses of a Covid-19 vaccine to PNG.